brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 }
 ```

 The snake_cased property names are assigned to integers which represent "fields" that all have to be unique.
 Also notice that each defined property has a rule (optional/required) as well as a data type.
-I haven't worked with all the data types available in Protobuf yet, but it's already a step up from JSON in my book due to the exacting way in which everything is specified.
+I haven't worked with all the data types available in Protobuf yet, but just having those explicit definitions feels good.

 It also appears that in proto3 syntax, you can easily implement hash maps into your .proto files which I find incredibly powerful.

 #### Setting up a test environment

-An experiment was designed to test two different forms of an "Person" class in Java, which only contains a few attributes and an inner list of phone number objects that hold an enum as one of the properties.
+I wrote an experimental program to test two different forms of an "Person" class in Java, which only contains a few attributes and an inner list of phone number objects that hold an enum as one of the properties.

 So to begin the process with Protobuff, we run Google's "protoc" compiler against the following .proto template which is written by hand: